This text is translated into Russian by google automatic human level neural machine.

 An important factor contributing to the fact that young people from other cities go to Vladivostok to study is the university campus, which is known all over the country for excellent conditions and convenient infrastructure.
 However, it is not enough to attract students to the region: it is necessary to create conditions for them to remain here.
 In this regard, FEFU closely cooperates with employers - many students are employed in the profile of their training already from the 3-4 course.

-- The University spends a lot of moral, human and financial resources to provide a comfortable environment for students and highly qualified specialists.
+- The university spends a lot of moral, human and financial resources to provide a comfortable environment for students and highly qualified specialists.
 But this is not enough.
-Universities have ceased to be ivory towers, they are actively pouring into the market economy, so for their development, the necessary close interaction with the real sector of the economy, "explains Felix. - Please note, now every large corporation necessarily has in its structure R & D center, which is engaged in research work, and in the personnel department there is a department providing training for the company's employees.
-Business partially takes educational functions from universities.
-This situation universities should not perceive as a threat to their autonomy, but as a call for openness and cooperation.
-At the same time, organizations need to understand that only a university can make a quality educational product.
+Universities have ceased to be ivory towers, they are actively joining the market economy, therefore close interaction with the real sector of the economy is necessary for their development, - explains Felix. - Pay attention, now every large corporation necessarily has an R&D center in its structure, which is engaged in research work, and in the personnel department there is a department that provides training for the company's employees.
+Business takes over part of educational functions from universities.
+This situation should be perceived by universities not as a threat to their autonomy, but as a call for openness and cooperation.
+At the same time, organizations should understand that only a university can make a quality educational product.

 The Russian mentality is such that it is uncharacteristic for us to change the city or region for the sake of work.
 A sedentary lifestyle, in addition to established traditions, is also explained by the large distances of Russia.
 Nevertheless, to develop horizontal mobility, adopted throughout the world, is very useful.
 The task of society and the state is to gradually squeeze these geographical distances.